 IL-11 binds to IL-11R and forms a complex with gp130, resulting in functional cell signaling through the STAT3 or ERK pathways.

-IL-11 plays a critical role in the initiation and maintenance of chronic fibrotic responses and as a result, blocking this pathway represents a promising approach for both chronic fibrotic/inflammatory diseases and multiple tumor types.
+IL-11 plays a critical role in the initiation and maintenance of chronic fibrotic responses and as a result, blocking this pathway represents a promising approach for both chronic fibrotic/inflammatory diseases.

 IL-11 in Fibrosis